PALA 2018-2019 Officers

 President: Mary Bakija

-Mary Bakija is in the MLIS program at Pratt, and is also currently at the Brooklyn Public Library managing a new literacy program called Team Up To Read.
-Designed for kids ages 5-9 and their families, she’s developing the program’s curriculum materials, hiring and training educators, providing professional development to librarians, analyzing survey data, and more.
+Mary Bakija is in the MLIS program at Pratt.
+She has worked most recently as a graduate assistant in the Pratt Institute Archives, and at the Brooklyn Public Library managing a new literacy program called Team Up To Read.
+Designed for kids ages 5-9 and their families, she developed the program’s curriculum materials, hired and trained educators, provided professional development to librarians, analyzed survey data, and more.
 Before that, she spent many years as a journalist working mostly for web-only publications.
 As a result, she has a particular interest in digital preservation and the ways we can ensure today’s news is available for future researchers.
 She also likes to cook, craft, and collect the pennies she finds on the street.

 Vice President: Ann Koh